 Most passengers were Muslim and as Egypt Air is from a Muslim country, a special prayer was done just before the safety video was shown.
 It was a new and interesting experience for me, watching the others around me reciting the prayers shown on the screen.
 Didn't take video or photo as I wanted to respect their privacy.
 Once the safety video started, the lovely GE90 engines were started, one by one.
 The whole cabin vibrated and the noise level suddenly increased by 2 to 3 times for that period.
 I looked around me and I saw many were covering their ears!
 Anyway, we taxied to the runway and took off quite powerfully into the darkness.
 Another observation of mine, the flight crew didn't update us on our flight.

 Another incident to note: when the plane started rolling, I saw a few cabin crew rushing to their seats, what a sight it was!

 It was initially bumpy at the initial climbing stage but once we left the Malaysian Peninsula, the ride was smooth and the seat belt signed was turned off and the crew began their work.
 As for me, I looked around behind and saw some vacant seats, I decided to move to one to have more legroom space.

 Before I moved, I took these photos of my originals seat.

 The system is pretty decent and it should keep you entertained with a variety of the latest movies.
-However, passengers on board was not able to enjoy the movies or music as the earpieces were not distributed.
+However, passengers on board were not able to enjoy the movies or music as the earpieces were not distributed.
 I wondered whether was it because of a complaint by àn Egypt Air a few days before my flight.
-(About the airline showing inappropriate content on one of the movies according to an on-line article)
+(About the airline showing inappropriate content on one of the movies according to an online article)